 Eyewitness Misidentifications

-To hear more about eyewitness misidentifications and the science behind getting it wrong, please tune into this episode (linked above).
+To hear more about eyewitness misidentifications and the science behind getting it wrong, tune in to the episode linked above.
+Special thanks to our sponsor, Clio — Cloud-Based Legal Technology.

 Written by: